alexhuang1117/Data-Science-Portfolio/Power_Law_vs_Lognormal_US_Babynames/Power_Law_vs_Lognormal_US_Babynames.md

 unzip("./data/babyname.zip", exdir = "./data")
 ```

-The data set contains all the babynames from 1960 to 2015.
+The data set contains all the baby names from 1960 to 2015.
 Each file contains a list of names and the count of babies with this name of a certain year.
 I first aggregate all the counts for each name into one big table.

 ``` r
 library(dplyr)